HDSB-GWS-Brooks-202122-ICS4-01/Insertion-Sort-Visualizer/Sorting Rubric.md

 # Madlibs Program - Rubric

-## Name:
+## Name:  Selim Abdelwahab

 ### Environment

 I used (*Greenfoot/JavaFx)* to complete this assignment.

 ### Sorting Algorithm

-I implemented a visualizer for the *XXXXXXXXXXXXXXXX* sort
+I implemented a visualizer for the Bubble Sort algorithm

 ### Self Evaluation